slowernews/wisdom-tldr/chapters/chapter_appendix.md

 start with small investments till you are confortable with them. psycology is a huge factor. legendary 1968 book The Money Game by George Goodman, aka Adam Smith: “If you do not know who you are, Wall Street is an expensive place to find out.”

-entrepreneurship vs investment (2 different mentalities -->
+entrepreneurship vs investment - 2 different mentalities.
+-->